 The way schools use their funding will vary based on local needs.
 Aboriginal background equity funding should be treated as a component of the whole school budget when addressing the needs of Aboriginal students, and not considered as separate or the only source of funds.

 Schools should have an Aboriginal education advisory team that includes Local AECG representation and supports a culture of high expectations and community engagement, resulting in sustained and measureable whole-school improvement.
 Resources must be strategically used to achieve improved student outcomes and maximise the opportunities to explore innovative practices that support continuous improvement in student achievement.
-For ideas on how schools are using their equity funding see school stories – using RAM funding.
+For ideas on how schools are using their equity funding see school funding snapshots.

 Schools must ensure that Aboriginal background equity loading funds are used to develop and embed strategies and initiatives that progress successful outcomes for Aboriginal education and improve outcomes for Aboriginal students.
 Reporting should focus on evaluating the success and effectiveness of achieving these outcomes.